top of page

 ➡️ Choose an Appropriate Text: Select a book or text that is age-appropriate, interesting, culturally relevant, rigorous, and aligned with the lesson's instructional goals and learning objectives.

 ➡️ Consider your English Language Learners (ELLs): Modify your lesson according to their ELL Students' needs.
 As a teacher, consider what kind of innovative ideas you can spark.
 What level of familiarity do learners possess regarding the topic, and how does it relate to their lives?
+Allow your students to see themselves in the text.
+Let them learn that they are not alone and many people around the globe experience the same feelings and challenges.

 Read Aloud Whole Group Instructions